ifgi/optimetaPortal/README.md

 python manage.py createsuperuser --username=joe --email=joe@example.com
 ```

 You will be prompted for a password.
 After you enter one, the user will be created immediately.
 If you leave off the --username or --email options, it will prompt you for those values.

 You can acess the admin page at <http://127.0.0.1:8000/admin/>.

+You can also run the command in a containerised app with `docker-compose run web python manage.py ...`.

 ### Run tests